What does it cost to build my Truck, Jeep, or SUV?

 Will my speedometer be accurate with bigger tires?

 Your speedometer will read slower the bigger in tire size you go.
 Its usually on the order of 3-5 mph slow but may vary.
 In order to correct your speedometer additional computer programming is required.
 Jeeps require the speedometer be corrected and the steering wheel center be programmed when lifted of the ABS system will trigger during turns.
+We offer speedometer re-programming through the purchase and installation of an aftermarket module.

 Do I need to re-gear my truck if I put bigger tires on?